tokens-bruecke/figma-plugin/README.md

 ---

+### Handle modes

+If there is only one mode — the plugin wouldn't include it in a generated JSON.

+---

 ## Variables types conversion

 Unlike design tokens, Figma variables now [support only 4 types](https://www.figma.com/plugin-docs/api/VariableResolvedDataType) — `COLOR`, `BOOLEAN`, `FLOAT` and `STRING`.
 So, the plugin converts them into the corresponding types from the [Design Tokens specification](https://design-tokens.github.io/community-group/format/#types).